tulip-lab/pattern-classification/S00-Induction/S00C-Logistics.md

 ### Unit Materials

-In this unit, all lecture slides handouts will be provided prior to the class, so that they can prepare in advance and have some question prepared for the lecture sessions.
+In this unit, all lecture slides handouts will be provided prior to the class, so that students can prepare in advance and have some question prepared for the lecture sessions.
 Moreover, the practicals are all available publicly, and students are expected to work on those practicals themselves (especially for deliveries which have no practical allocation).

 Just because we give you a lot of the content in advance, it doesn't mean that we expect you to teach yourself.
 You do the **learning** – we can't do that part instead of you – but you can still leave the **teaching** to us: you will have ample opportunities to ask questions in the class: **interactive activities** will be done in the weekly lectures and/or practical classes (if with time allocation).
 For those who can't make it to the live sessions or have urgent questions that can't wait for the next available class, through the discussion forums at GitHub
 [![GitHub issues](https://img.shields.io/github/issues/tulip-lab/pattern)](https://github.com/tulip-lab/pattern/issues).